-- Evaluating management's allowance for doubtful accounts methodology through performing a retrospective review of historical write-offs. - Testing a sample of overdue accounts receivable balances, targeting contract retentions over a defined dollar value, evaluating the need for an allowance for doubtful accounts based on procedures including independent confirmations, collections occurring subsequent to year-end, review of contract retention provisions and appropriate application to invoicing, inspection of customer correspondence, inquiries of financial management, liens filed against selected outstanding balances, and inquiries of project specific personnel for potential known disputes.
+- Evaluating management's allowance for doubtful accounts methodology through performing a retrospective review of historical write-offs and significantly aged accounts receivable balances as of December 31, 2021. - Testing a sample of overdue accounts receivable balances and contract retention amounts over a defined dollar value, evaluating the need for an allowance for doubtful accounts based on procedures including independent confirmations, collections occurring subsequent to year-end, review of contract retention provisions and appropriate application to invoicing, inspection of customer correspondence, inquiries of financial management, and inquiries of project specific personnel for potential known disputes.